eurocontrol-asu/open_alaqs/documents/user_guide.md

 #### [Roadways](#roadways)

-Airside or landside emissions are calculated using the same [COPERT](#copert) methodology.
+Airside or landside emissions are calculated using the same methodology as described above.

 When adding a roadway, the following (mandatory) information is required:
 + **Parameters**